Modeling the emission spectra of polycyclic aromatic hydrocarbons by recurrent fluorescence: Theoretical model for RF relaxation

 Therefore the total probability to be in the electronic excited state is given by

 We next assume that fluorescence can only occur from the excited electronic state to the electronic ground state.
 The RF differential rate constant is thus written as

 Solving the correlation function inside the integral of Eq.~(\ref{eq:rfrate3}) directly in the microcanonical ensemble requires to compute explicitly the trace over vibrational states.
-This operation is computationally extensive, even under the harmonic approximation, and only feasible for systems with a very small number of degrees of freedom, especially when accounting for the Duschinsky effect that couples the various normal modes together.
+This operation is computationally expensive, even under the harmonic approximation, and only feasible for systems with a very small number of degrees of freedom, especially when accounting for the Duschinsky effect that couples the various normal modes together.
 However, and following earlier suggestions,\cite{Ianconescu:2004aa,Baiardi:2013aa} the calculation becomes significantly more tractable for harmonic systems governed by the {\em canonical}\/ ensemble.
+For very large systems, the equivalence between the canonical and microcanonical ensembles justifies this approximation.
+However, this is less straightforward for systems with a limited number of degrees of freedom such as Np$^+$.

 To proceed, the energy within each state is then assumed to follow a Boltzmann distribution at an effective canonical temperature $T_{\rm eff}(E)$, rather than a delta-peaked distribution that is characteristic of the true microcanonical distribution, and while keeping this microcanonical distribution for determining the occupancy probability of the electronic ground and excited states.
 At any arbitrary energy $E_0$, and for any electronic state $i$, the microcanonical temperature $T_\mu$ at thermal equilibrium is defined from the density of vibrational states as